lav30/Beethoven/index.md

 ## Initial Overview

-- The table below shows the distribution of three features in the dataset.
+- Distribution of three key features in the dataset.

 *Valence is the positiveness of a track, tempo is the speed of the track and key measures the key the track is in, where the pitch is mapped to integers*.